 - Installed protection measures for sensitive biological and cultural resources.
 For example, in the image below, snow fence was temporarily installed to protect sensitive plants (such as the Palo Verde plant) during construction activities.

 - Image of the green stakes used by the biologist to show biological clearance of an area.

 - Installed informational sign near the Public Information Trailer on construction dust notifications, on September 20, 2018.

-- Installed an Information Kiosk on September 21, 2018 that shows the public where the restricted or closed areas are to off-highway vehicles and includes information about the project.
+- Installation of a Kiosk to provide information about the project.
 Click here to see a copy of the leaflets available at the kiosk.

 - Installed traffic control on National Trails Highway (NTH) to facilitate construction activities along the south end of NTH.